sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 This is different from ssh-keygen

-## All this comm between browser CA and server known as PKI(Public key Infrastructure )
+All this comm between browser CA and server known as PKI(Public key Infrastructure ):

-## naming convention for public key
+naming convention for public key:
 *.crt *.pem

 server.crt